Thank you for your interest in the University of Rhode Island!

 |December 1||February 1||May 1||November 1||October 1 - March 1|

 The primary emphasis in our freshman application review process is on your high school record, the rigor of the courses, your grades, and your unique talents and experiences.
 As part of our holistic review, we also consider the disciplinary record of each applicant.
 We seek to enroll students who will treat all other members of our community with respect.
 We are unable to offer individual interviews, but we do offer admission information sessions.
 We encourage you to use your application essay to share with us information about yourself that is not reflected elsewhere in your application.

 Important information about the SAT, ACT, and English Language Tests

-- The ACT or SAT test is required for all freshman candidates, and their performance on the tests is taken into consideration.
+- The ACT or SAT test is required for all freshman applicants (except international students), and their performance on the tests is taken into consideration.
 We do not require the writing section of the ACT or the optional SAT essay.